Ready Steady Cook will return to satisfy viewers' appetites, says James Martin

 “I did it for 10 years and it has been going on nearly a year now since I’ve left, and it was on for four years before me, so that’s 16 years.
 It’s unbelievable.”

-He said he was surprised by the amount of “fuss” caused when he announced his departure from the show, and he did wonder if he had made the right decision initially.
+James said he was surprised by the amount of “fuss” that was caused when he announced his departure from the show, and that he did wonder if he had made the right decision initially.

 Unaware of how popular he was as the host until then, he said: “You just turn up and do your job and go back home or to your restaurant.